-Assuming that the distribution does not qualify as a tax-free corporate distribution under Section 355 of the Code for U.S. federal income tax purposes, U.S. Holders that receive shares of Diamond S common stock in the distribution will be treated as receiving a distribution from CPLP.
-The fair market value of shares of Diamond S common stock distributed will be treated as a dividend to the extent of CPLP's current and accumulated earnings and profits, as determined under U.S. federal income tax principles.
-CPLP expects that, as of the date of the distribution, it will not have a positive amount of current or accumulated earnings and profits for U.S. federal income tax purposes, although there is no certainty that this will be the case.
-To the extent the distribution represents a distribution in excess of such current or accumulated earnings or profits, for a U.S. Holder of CPLP's common units, the fair market value of shares of Diamond S common stock distributed will be treated first as a non-taxable return of capital to the extent of the U.S. Holder's tax basis in its CPLP common units on a dollar-for-dollar basis.
+Assuming that the distribution does not qualify as a tax-free corporate distribution under Section 355 of the Code for U.S. federal income tax purposes, U.S. Holders that receive shares of Diamond S common stock in the distribution (including any fractional share deemed to be received by and sold on behalf of a U.S. Holder) will be treated as receiving a distribution from CPLP.
+The fair market value of shares of Diamond S common stock distributed (including any fractional share deemed to be received by and sold on behalf of a U.S. Holder) will be treated as a dividend to the extent of CPLP's current and accumulated earnings and profits, as determined under U.S. federal income tax principles.
+CPLP expects that, as of the close of the taxable year that includes the date of the distribution (without diminution for distributions made during the taxable year), it will not have a positive amount of current or accumulated earnings and profits for U.S. federal income tax purposes, although there is no certainty that this will be the case.
+To the extent the distribution represents a distribution in excess of such current or accumulated earnings and profits, for a U.S. Holder of CPLP's common units, the fair market value of shares of Diamond S common stock distributed (including any fractional share deemed to be received by and sold on behalf of a U.S. Holder) will be treated first as a non-taxable return of capital to the extent of the U.S. Holder's tax basis in its CPLP common units on a dollar-for-dollar basis.
 Once such U.S. Holder's tax basis in its CPLP common units is reduced to zero, any remaining amount of the distribution would be treated as capital gain to such U.S. Holder.
 Because CPLP is not a U.S. corporation, U.S. Holders that are corporations will generally not be entitled to claim a dividends received deduction with respect to any distributions such corporate U.S. Holders receive from CPLP.
 In addition, such U.S. Holders' basis in shares of Diamond S common stock received in the distribution will equal the fair market value of such shares as of the date of the distribution.
 Such U.S. Holders will generally also begin a new holding period with respect to shares of Diamond S common stock received in such a distribution as of the day after the distribution.